tldr-pages/tldr/pages/common/umount.md

 # umount

-> Revokes access to an entire filesystem mounted to a directory.
+> Unlink a filesystem from its mount point, making it no longer accessible.
 > A filesystem cannot be unmounted when it is busy.

 - Unmount a filesystem, by passing the path to the source it is mounted from: